Red Skull: Golden age

-After an absence from comics for many years, both Captain America and the Red Skull were brought back in 1954 in Young Men Comics #24, in a story entitled "Back From The Dead".
+After an absence from comics for five years, both Captain America and the Red Skull were brought back in 1954 in Young Men Comics #24, in a story entitled "Back From The Dead".
 Here the Red Skull, thinking Captain America was dead, has left politics and started a big criminal enterprise in the United States.
-In his next appearance, in issue #27, the Red Skull is once again left for dead.
+In his next appearance, in issue #27, the Red Skull is once again left for dead from a truck crash.